 What happens if I do not respond?

-You will be charged the monthly $25 surcharge in addition to your medical plan premium.
+You will be charged the $25 surcharge in addition to your medical plan premium.

 Use one of the following options to report a change to your previous attestation:

-- Complete and submit the Premium Surcharge Change Form.
-You can use the Premium Surcharge Help Sheet to help fill out the form.
+- Submit the Premium Surcharge Attestation Change Form.
+You can use the Premium Surcharge Attestation Help Sheet to help fill out the form.

 When can I report a change?